dhruv2102/team15_ClickPrediction_TCD_ML_Competition/README.md

 The way the datasets were divided are

 BB49B3789EC2F1C13237 - JabRef

 B494E26228A0547AA54C - Blogs

 D5036AFB177566430360 - MyVolts

-THe python files connecting documents contains the code for concatinating the outputs from the three files while separating the database contains the code of separating the database into 3 training and 3 testing files
+The python files connecting documents contains the code for concatinating the outputs from the three files while separating the database contains the code of separating the database into 3 training and 3 testing files

 There are 4 output files